 2. Is the IRS Pursuing Criminal Charges?

 Criminal charges make for a dire situation — one that you don’t want to handle on your own.
 The IRS doesn’t pursue criminal charges for honest mistakes.
-They reserve these for people who willfully evade their tax obligations by choosing not to file tax returns, concealing taxable income, or claiming fraudulent deduction and credits.
+They reserve these for people who willfully commit tax evasion by choosing not to file tax returns, concealing taxable income, or claiming fraudulent deductions and credits.

-If you’ve ignored notices from the IRS or you stand accused of tax fraud, you need a tax attorney.
+If you’ve ignored notices from the IRS or you stand accused of tax fraud, you need legal advice from a tax attorney.
 If you’ve been playing fast and loose with IRS rules, you won’t be able to avoid all trouble.
-However, a tax attorney can help reduce your penalty and possibly keep you out of prison.
+However, a tax attorney can help reduce your IRS penalties and possibly keep you out of prison.

 3. Do you Need Somebody to Communicate With the IRS on Your Behalf?

 Getting a notice from the IRS can be scary.
 While the IRS sends many form letters, they usually send what’s known as “CP notices” to inform you that you owe more money to the IRS (CP is just an IRS code).

 For example, the IRS sends CP501 to remind you that you have an unpaid balance due for the tax year.
 The agency sends CP2000 to inform you that the income on your tax filing doesn’t match the third-party-reported income the IRS received, such as on a W-2 or 1099 form.

 If you don’t understand a notice or are worried it could turn into a bigger issue, consulting with a tax attorney is a good idea.